When You Should Get a Cortisone Shot—and When to Say No

 What is cortisone?

 Cortisone is a type of steroid known to ease pain, swelling, and itching.
+It is actually a general term based on the natural hormone cortisol, and not a specific medication.
 Despite its name, cortisone is not the same as performance-enhancing anabolic steroids, which are drugs that mimic the hormone testosterone.

-Cortisone is what’s known as a corticosteroid, powerful medications that mimic the hormone cortisol and fight inflammation in the body.
+Cortisone is what’s known as corticosteroid injection, powerful medications that mimic the hormone cortisol and fight inflammation in the body.
 Cortisone is used to treat a variety of ailments, from carpal tunnel syndrome and cystic acne to asthma and arthritis.
+In most cases, triamcinolone (Kenaog) is injected.

 Because of its potency against the body’s natural immune responses, cortisone is not available over the counter.
 Depending on the source and type of inflammation you have, your doctor will offer cortisone either as a prescription injection or pill.
 (Learn about the accidental history of cortisone and other common drugs.)